khushveerk/Cloud-computing-/README.md

 open your public ip in browser you will see as the content as your html code
 # here you go 👏🏻

+# Using Your Own Nginx Configuration File

+cd ~/docker-nginx

+docker cp docker-nginx:/etc/nginx/conf.d/default.conf default.conf

+--Copy the Nginx config directory into your project folder

+docker stop docker-nginx

+docker rm docker-nginx

+--to rebuild the container stop the container then remove it

+docker run --name docker-nginx -p 80:80 -v ~/docker-nginx/html:/usr/share/nginx/html -v ~/docker-nginx/default.conf:/etc/nginx/conf.d/default.conf -d nginx

+--This command links the custom website pages to the container.

+docker restart docker-nginx

+--you need to restart your container to reflect changes on the associated pages.

 # Orchestration:-